P.S. 73, South Bronx

 School Story

 While the school may be just three blocks north of Yankee Stadium, the challenges P.S.
-73’s students face are no day at the ballpark.
-P.S.
-73 regularly confronts increasing enrollment and decreasing budgets.
+73's students face are no day in the ballpark.
+The school regularly confronts increasing enrollment and decreasing budgets.

 Determined to make a difference, Change for Kids donors began contributing to P.S.
-73 in February 1999 when the school lost its only music program due to lack of funding.
-This left the school's 25 violins gathering dust -- with eager young musicians missing out.
-That year, we dedicated ourselves to bringing music back to P.S.
-73 and CFK's music program was born.
+73 in February 1999 when we learned that the school had lost its music program due to lack of funding.
+This left the school's twenty-five violins gathering dust -- with eager young musicians missing the opportunity to learn.
+That year, CFK's music program was born, and we dedicated ourselves to bringing music back to P.S.
+73 -- and to making the program last.

 CFK Programs

-Violin: the only in-school music program at P.S.
-73
+Violin: the only music program at P.S.
+73 during the day

-Bronx Museum Visual Art Program: increases visuat art instruction by 65%
+Bronx Museum Visual Art Program: increases visual art instruction by 65%

 Literacy